nortxort/pinylib-rtc/README.md

 ### Requirements

-pinylib requires 4 libraries that are not part of the standard python library, these being:
+pinylib-rtc requires 4 libraries that are not part of the standard python library, these being:

 * [websocket-client](https://github.com/websocket-client/websocket-client)
 * [requests](https://github.com/kennethreitz/requests "requests")